 SHORT STORY: THREE REFUGEES … lessons of life

 Once upon a time during the partition of India there were three refugees who landed up in Calcutta.
-They had walked for many miles over the days and were tired and hungry.
+The three had walked for many miles over the days and were tired and hungry.
 They were looking for alms as they had no money to buy food.

-They had not even, adequately, befriended themselves, even when, they were together for the last couple of days, because their focus was on rest and food as they were tired, hungry and even sick.
+They had not, adequately, befriended themselves, even when, they were together for the last couple of days, because their focus was on, rest and food as they were tired, hungry and even sick.
 For them crossing the border, organizing food, water, shelter and survival was the immediate priority during the days that they had traveled together, and not so much befriending themselves.

 Their hunger was now reaching a burst point.
-When a group of people from a charitable organisation came up to their rescue, having realised they were refugees.
+When a group of people from a charitable organisation came up to their rescue, having realized they were refugees.
 They gave them a dozen bananas each.
-Upon receiving the bananas they were thrilled, and they started jumping in joy as if they had recovered a lost fortune.
+Upon receiving the bananas they were thrilled, and they started jumping in joy as if they had recovered their lost fortune.

-The third refugee, after having six bananas got up and told the remaining two, that he is going up, to the nearby market and will return soon.
+The third refugee, after having six bananas got up with the remaining six, and told the remaining two, that he is going up to the nearby market and will return soon.

 Now see what happens:

 The first refugee who had finished all the bananas was rather puzzled at the banana-behaviour of the balance two refugees.
-As hitherto, they were cribbing, they were extremely hungry and could even finish a man, but when they got bananas to eat, they didn’t finish it.
+As hitherto, they were cribbing, they were extremely hungry and could eat a man, but when they got bananas to eat, they couldn’t finish it.
 By now about half-an-hour had passed when he saw the third refugee walking back without bananas in his hand.
 Upon seeing the third refugee without bananas, number one’s inquisition started tickling him.
-He couldn’t resist anymore, so without waiting for third refugee, he suddenly asked the second one.
+He couldn’t resist and without waiting for the third refugee, he suddenly asked the second one.

 ‘Arrey yaar, you were so hungry but you didn’t finish all the bananas.
 Why are you keeping these six bananas with you?’